 In 1996, worldsteel launched its innovative worldwide life cycle inventory (LCI) study for steel products.
 This was the first time that such an international study of a specific material had been carried out.
 The study is regularly repeated and updated and is in accordance with the BS EN ISO 14040 series of environmental standards.
 The closed-loop recycling method from BS EN ISO 14044 is used to account for the benefits of steel recycling. .

 The worldsteel LCA data have been used in many LCAs; around 200 requests for data are made each year.
 LCAs are used for benchmarking performance, improving products, addressing legislative requirements and assessing competition between materials.
 Requests for worldsteel LCA data can be made by filling in the online questionnaire to describe how the data are to be used.
 The request is then discussed with the worldsteel LCA Manager.
 The latest dataset was published by worldsteel in 2017.

-In addition, in 2014, bauforumstahl, the independent steel promotional organisation in Germany published an EPD based on data collected from the biggest hot rolled steel sections and plates manufacturers in Europe.
+In addition, in 2013, bauforumstahl, the independent steel promotional organisation in Germany published an EPD based on data collected from the biggest hot rolled steel sections and plates manufacturers in Europe.
 This 'European EPD' includes the most up to date embodied carbon data currently available for these products (that includes input from UK steel plants) and is based on the Module D approach from BS EN 15804.

 This has fed into a comprehensive new database of information on end of life LCA and embodied carbon data for construction materials.
 The following information is extracted from that.